csm_tansania_gesundheit_186.1508_01_e75f3e5398.jpg

 • Promoting social inclusion

-The project is implemented by the diaconal organization of the partner organization.
+The project is implemented by the diaconal organization of the partner organization, the Moravian Church Southwest Province (MCT).
 It uses efficient church structures to improve healthcare.
 People who have no or only very limited access to healthcare due to geographical, economic or social discrimination benefit from the work.

 Background information